Alençon lace: History

 Though the demand for lace went into sharp decline following the French Revolution, it recovered some of its popularity during the Second French Empire.
-St.Marie-Azélie Guérin Martin, the mother of St. Therese of Lisieux was a famous lace-maker at Alençon.
+The manufacture of Alençon lace had greatly declined even before the Revolution, and was almost extinct when the patronage of Napoleon restored its prosperity.
+On his marriage with the Empress Marie Louise, among other orders executed for him was a bed furniture—tester, curtains, coverlet, and pillow-cases, of great beauty and richness.
+The pattern represented the arms of the empire surrounded by bees.St.
+Marie-Azélie Guérin Martin, the mother of St. Thérèse of Lisieux was a famous lace-maker at Alençon.
 Bamba Müller, the wife of the Maharaja Duleep Singh, wore an Alençon trimmed gown on the occasion of her wedding in Alexandria, Egypt in 1864.
 The manufacture of Alençon lace entered terminal decline at the end of the 19th century with changes in fashion and the development of cheaper, machine-made lace.

 Hand-made lace-making survived on a small scale and the technique was preserved by Carmelite nuns in Alençon.
 In 1976 a National Lace Workshop was established in the town to ensure that this lace-making technique survives.
 There is a permanent exhibition of lace and a display showing how it is made in the Musée des Beaux Arts et de la Dentelle, located in the town centre and adjoining the Workshop.
 The workshops themselves are open to the public only on certain days of the year.

 UNESCO recognised the unusual craftsmanship of this lace and added it to its Representative List of the Intangible Cultural Heritage of Humanity in November 2010.